sclorg/s2i-php-container/8.0/README.md

 Dockerfile and other sources are available on https://github.com/sclorg/s2i-php-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, for RHEL9 it's `Dockerfile.rhel9` and the Fedora Dockerfile is called Dockerfile.fedora.

 Security Implications
 ---------------------